gnolang/infrastructure/k8s/provisioning/README.md

 Terrfaorm provisioning passes through 3 phases:

-- init; setups the provisioning environment, downloading required provdiers (such as AWS)
+- `init`; setups the provisioning environment, downloading required provdiers (such as AWS)
-- plan; prepares and verifies all the provisioning steps checking all required input values status
+- `plan`; prepares and verifies all the provisioning steps checking all required input values status
-- apply; effecively performs the provisioning steps prepared in the previous phase
+- `apply`; effecively performs the provisioning steps prepared in the previous phase

 Other useful commands:

-- validate; validates the syntax of the tf files
+- `validate`; validates the syntax of the tf files
-- fmt; formats text of structures in tf files
+- `fmt`; formats text of structures in tf files
-- output; show output once provisioning has been applied
+- `output`; show output once provisioning has been applied

 ### Concepts